hasscontrol/hasscontrol/README.md

 I will describe this procedure in more detail below.

+***Note:*** *The default start view is filtered to scenes and will not show light, switches etc., the start view can be changed in the widget settings.*

 ### Logging in
 Once you have configured all settings in the ConnectIQ app, the next step will be to login.